What Does It Mean for Rotary Shaft Seals to Be USDA Certified?

 - Position thumbs and have a seat.
-If you’ve complied with your plan and all the regulations, you’ll be certified organic.
+If you’ve complied with your plan and all the regulations, you’ll be certified.
 But you’re not off the hook.
 You can expect inspections at least once a year.

-It should be clear by now that one very important factor in establishing a compliant organic business is the choice of equipment.
+It should be clear by now that one very important factor in establishing a safe and sanitary business is the choice of equipment.
 So it’s a good idea to ask your equipment supplier about how it can help you meet the requirements.
-For example, you should talk to manufacturers such as CinchSeal, makers of rotary shaft seals, to learn how the equipment they make protects your products from contamination.
+For example, you should talk to manufacturers such as CinchSeal, makers of rotary shaft seals, to learn how our USDA-certified dairy equipment protects your products from contamination.

 - Reduced process contamination

 - Extended equipment planned maintenance interval

 In general the use of shaft contact seals in dairy applications can further complicate matters, whereby the seal running surface is in contact with, and runs against the shaft, causing friction.
 The friction generated has several potentially detrimental effects, including:

 - The seal can wear down the shaft, leading to shaft damage requiring expensive repair or replacement